ehmicky/modern-errors/README.md

 ### Aggregate errors

-The `errors` option can be used to aggregate multiple errors into one.
-This is like
+The `errors` option aggregates multiple errors into one.
+This is like [`new AggregateError(errors)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError/AggregateError) except that it works with any error class.
-[`new AggregateError(errors)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError/AggregateError)
-except that it works with any error class.